ryanf10/ts-nextjs-tailwind-hoc-starter/README.md

 ### 3. Backend Dependencies

-This starter is using [Backend Project](https://github.com/ryanf10/nestjs-auth-mongodb) (NestJS JWT Authentication and Authorization using MongoDB).
+This starter is using [Backend Project](https://github.com/ryanf10/nestjs-auth-mongodb) (NestJS JWT Authentication and Authorization using MongoDB + Realtime Notifications using WebSocket).

 ### 4. Run the development server